Best 2 Week Italy and Austria Itinerary – No Car Required (2023)

 - Arrive Venezia San Lucia railway station

-At the entrance of the Adriatic Sea, this “City of Bridges” is considered to have been the first real international financial centerof the world and still houses historic Renaissance and Gothic structures like San Marco Basilica, the Doge’s Palace and the Campanile bell tower – all around the central Piazza San Marco, famous for its pigeons and outdoor lounging.
+At the entrance of the Adriatic Sea, this “City of Bridges” is considered to have been the first real international financial center of the world and still houses historic Renaissance and Gothic structures like San Marco Basilica, the Doge’s Palace and the Campanile bell tower – all around the central Piazza San Marco, famous for its pigeons and outdoor lounging.

-Ensure to arrive at the airport pre-checked in and at least two hours before your flight departs.
+Ensure to arrive at the Marco Polo Airport pre-checked in and at least two hours before your flight departs.
 If you are like me, that sinking feeling may start to settle on you while you as you are in the airport knowing you are leaving Europe.

 Be glad, though.
 You just had a wonderful two weeks in Italy and Austria, and you can always go back.